thaonbtfin/gdp-dashboard/src/tastock/crawlers/bizuni_crawler_UserGuide.md

 ## ❓ FAQ

 **Q: Will the script work if I close the terminal?**
-A: Yes, Playwright runs independently.
-Only affects interactive login prompts.
+A: No, the script needs terminal interaction for CAPTCHA handling.

 **Q: How long does crawling take?**
-A: Typically 30-60 seconds depending on page load time and data size.
+A: Typically 60-90 seconds including fresh login and potential CAPTCHA.

 **Q: Can multiple users use the same script?**
 A: Yes!
-Each user has their own session file automatically.
+Credentials are automatically selected based on machine user.

-**Q: Is my password stored?**
+**Q: Is my password stored securely?**
-A: No. Only session cookies/tokens are saved, not passwords.
+A: Passwords are hardcoded in the script for automation.
+Keep script secure.

-**Q: Can I share session files?**
+**Q: Why no session storage?**
-A: Not recommended.
-Sessions are tied to machine/user.
-Each user should log in once.
+A: BizUni has session time limits, so fresh login is more reliable.

+**Q: What if CAPTCHA appears every time?**
+A: This is normal.
+Just solve it manually when prompted.

 **Q: What if I forget to import pandas?**
 A: Script will fail with helpful error.
 Just run: `pip install pandas`